 - From all players it is expected that you know the rules and know the game (so extensive training camps during the weekends from now on).
 The playing standard is very high (and very sportsmanlike)!!!
-You really should practice.
+You really should practice and have played each game at least 3 times.
 You will notice that through practising you will enjoy the challenge at the tournament even more.

 - English rules are leading.
 Sometimes there could be a difference between translations.
 But the rules provided with the game (in English) together with the published clarifications on this website (see section rules specific clarification) are the standard rules for the tournament.
 FAQs, official or non-official, remain non-official unless we notify you differently and it is posted on our website.